rao10/cassCosomology1/content/Post Atlantis Period/44 BCE.md

 >
 > A: Obviously, at that time, there was no one to learn from.
 However, Caesar did have a good model in some respects in his uncle Marius whom he loved and honored greatly.
 Do not underestimate the extraordinary intelligence and insight of Caesar.
 >
 > Q: (L) So he just kind of winged it.
 Well, there is the story of him making a mistake and losing sleep all night long over it, and blaming himself for the failure.
 He learned from every mistake he ever made, and he didn't make many.
-I would like to know did Sulla actually say, when he released Caesar from his proscription, that �you can have him, there are 40 Mariuses in him�?
+I would like to know did Sulla actually say, when he released Caesar from his proscription, that 'you can have him, there are 40 Mariuses in him'?
 >
 > A: Something like that.
 >